type: Hot Shot Spin

 power: Mag Medium

 Here’s a really good 12-pound test rod for almost any spin situation.
 Long enough for extended casts, but never cumbersome, the HSR 760 makes an exceptional flats rod for redfish, bonefish and permit as well as its original targets, steelhead and smaller salmon species.
 A perfect spinner rod for small rivers, it has a magnum-power butt and a quick, light tip that delivers fast, accurate casts and good fish-fighting ability – whether you’re fishing from boat or bank.
-This rod also makes a nice one-piece rod for schoolie stripers and small bluefish.
-As new techniques come to light, some rods just shine.
-If you are twitching for silvers in the Pacific Northwest, the action of the 760 is perfect for picking up jigs.
+Also makes a nice one-piece rod for schoolie stripers and small bluefish.

 Designed for winter steelhead, where you need a little more backbone due to the larger weights required to fish high water conditions, the StR 865-2 has sufficient power to fish Chinook salmon.
 But it is actually best suited for silvers and chums.
 Because it has the power to move fish and bring them boat-side without a chase, this is a good choice for both boat and bank fishing.
 Additionally, it is a good alternative rod for stripers, blues and other medium-size saltwater species.